The surface category and tropical curves: Labelled cospan categories

-\begin{ex} For any $d \ge 2$ consider the full subcategory $\Cob_d^{S^{d-1}} \subset \Cob_d$ of the truncated $d$-dimensional oriented cobordism category on all the objects of the form $\coprod_{i=1}^k S^{d-1}$. \footnote{ Equivalently we could consider the full subcategory of $\Cob_d$ on all objects that are diffeomorphic to a disjoint union of spheres.
-However, without choosing identifications with $S^{d-1}$ it is more difficult to define the functor $F$. } Let $\mc{M}_d$ be the monoid of diffeomorphism classes of connected closed oriented $d$-manifolds with addition given by connected sum.
-For $d=2$ we have $\mc{M}_2 \cong \IN$ and for $d=3$ Milnor \cite{Mil62} showed that the monoid $\mc{M}_3$ is freely generated by the set of diffeomorphism classes of prime $3$-manifolds.
-We define a functor
+\begin{ex} For any $d \ge 2$ consider the full subcategory $\Cob_d^{S^{d-1}} \subset \Cob_d$ of the truncated $d$-dimensional oriented cobordism category on all the objects that are diffeomorphic to $\coprod_{i=1}^k S^{d-1}$ for some $k \ge 0$.
+Let $\mc{M}_d$ be the commutative monoid of diffeomorphism classes of connected closed oriented $d$-manifolds with addition given by connected sum.
+For $d=2$ we have $\mc{M}_2 \cong \IN$ and for $d=3$ Milnor \cite{Mil62} showed that the commutative monoid $\mc{M}_3$ is freely generated by the set of diffeomorphism classes of prime $3$-manifolds.